 There are a number of caveats associated with this data and apparent trend:

-The data presented in the figure has been compiled from a number of sources each referenced in the data table.
+The data presented in the figure above has been compiled from a number of sources each referenced in the data table and presented in Wakeford et al (2018).
 Each dataset is presented as the 68% confidence interval based on the retrieval, where the retrievals and parameters fit in the retrieval can be different for each value.

 To fully evaluate this relationship between the mass of a planet and its atmospheric metallicity understanding of the chemical conditions of the atmosphere, molecular abundances of multiple species, and high precision data is needed.